Bulding a Better Nanoparticle

 •Christopher Tuinenga, Jacek Jasinski, Valerie J. Leppert; Takeo Iwamoto, Viktor Chikan, In situ Observation of Heterogeneous Growth of CdSe Quantum Dots; Effect of Indium Doping on the Growth Kinetics, ACS Nano, 2(7), 1411–1421, (2008)

 • Mandal, P. K. & Viktor Chikan Terahertz Conductivity of n-type (charged) CdSe Quantum Dots.
 Nano Lett., 7 (8), 2521 -2528, (2007)

-Our group has developed a variety of new nanomaterials at Kansas State University over the years.
-Many of the materials are the result of the hypothesis driven research where we intend to investigate a particular material in terms of its function, however in some instances we stumbled across some new materials.
-The picture below shows a gallery of nanoparticles developed by our group taken with high resolution transmission electron microscope.
+Our group has beeninvolved in synthesizing a variety of new nanomaterials at Kansas State University.
+Many of the materials are the result of the hypothesis driven research where we intend to investigate a particular material in terms of its function, however in some instances we have stumbled across some new materials.
+The picture collage below shows a gallery of nanoparticles developed by our group.
+The images are obtained by high-resolution transmission electron microscopy.

 •Dahal, N.; Jacek Jasinski; Valerie J. Leppert; Viktor Chikan, Synthesis of Water-Soluble Iron-Gold Alloy Nanoparticles.
 Chem.
 Mater., 20 (20), 6389–6395, (2008)

 •Dahal, N.; Chikan, V., Phase-Controlled Synthesis of Iron Silicide (Fe3Si and FeSi2) Nanoparticles in Solution.
 Chem.
 Mater.
 (2010) 22, (9), 2892-2897.